moradisaed/Azure2OCV/README.md

 # Azure2OCV
-Converting the azure stream to OpenCV Mat
+Converting the kinect 4 azure stream to OpenCV Mat